Robustness of travelling states in generic non-reciprocal mixtures: Introduction

-RM and SSJ contributed equally to this work.
+\paragraph*{Acknowledgements:} RM and SSJ contributed equally to this work.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 893128.
+Simulations were run on the GoeGrid cluster at the University of Göttingen, which is supported by the Deutsche Forschungsgemeinschaft (project IDs 436382789; 493420525).